 Posterolateral fusion is a common traditional open back fusion that is used to treat patients with more severe forms of spinal instability.

 Because of the increased risk of infection and excessive blood loss that is associated with traditional open back fusion, patients are required to be hospitalized for several days following the procedure.
-Additionally, the large incision made at the beginning of the procedure creates excessive scar tissue, which could cause prevent the fusion from forming properly, thus resulting in failed back surgery syndrome.
+Additionally, the large incision made at the beginning of the procedure creates excessive scar tissue, which could prevent the fusion from forming properly, thus resulting in failed back surgery syndrome.

-During this procedure, the damaged disc or joint in the spine is removed through a small incision.
-This small incision avoids the disruption and cutting of the surrounding muscles and soft tissue, which allows the patient to have a shorter recovery process§ and a decreased risk of infection than patients who undergo traditional open back fusion.
-Once the disc or joint is removed, the surgeon will insert an implant or bone graft to fuse the two surrounding vertebrae in order to immediately stabilize the spine.
+During this procedure, the damaged disc or joint in the spine is removed through a small incision that is possible through muscle-sparing techniques.
+Once the disc or joint is removed, the surgeon will insert an implant or bone graft to fuse the two surrounding vertebrae in order to stabilize the spine.

 When you contact us, we can help you receive a free MRI review* to determine if you are a potential candidate for one of our outpatient procedures.